run-ai/docs/docs/Researcher/Command-Line-Interface-API-Reference/runai-submit.md

 --always-pull-image stringArray

->  When starting a container, always pull the image from repository, even if cached on running node.
+>  When starting a container, always pull the image from the registry, even if the image is cached on the running node.
 This is useful when you are re-saving updates to the image using the same tag.

 --args stringArray